Roasted Butternut Squash (Whole)

 • Eat the cooked squash as is or sprinkle with a little cinnamon and salt and drizzle some maple syrup over the top.

-• Or, make a little bit of Wild Rice Stuffing, and fill it full to make a beautiful and filling dish during the holiday or any time of year.
+• Make a little bit of Wild Rice Stuffing, and fill it full to make a beautiful and filling dish during the holiday or any time of year.
 For more holiday recipes, take a peek at these 21 Vegan Holiday Recipes.

 baked butternut squash stuffed with wild rice